Data sanitization makes your data permanently unrecoverable, but don’t leave without verification.

 According to the International Data Sanitization Consortium (IDSC), there are three ways to deliberately, permanently, and irreversibly remove or destroy data stored on a memory device: Physical destruction, cryptographic erasure, and data erasure.
 The nature of your business, the data at hand, and the stringency of the regulations that you need to meet determine which method is right for you.

-- Cryptographic erasure or crypto erase, is the process of using encryption software (either built-in or deployed) on the entire data storage device, and erasing the key used to decrypt the data.
+- Cryptographic erasure or crypto erase, is the process of using encryption software on the entire data storage device, and erasing the key used to decrypt the data.
 A quick and effective method, IDSC still cautions it is best used in transit or for information deemed non-sensitive.
-Since data does remain on the device, it should not be the method of choice when certain regulatory requirements need to be met.
+Since data does remain on the device, it should not be the method of choice.
+This is especially true when you need to meet certain regulatory requirements.

 - Data erasure is the software-based method of securely overwriting data from any data storage device using zeros and ones onto all sectors of the device.
-By overwriting the data on the storage device, the data is rendered unrecoverable and achieves data sanitization.
-This method achieves the highest form of data security and is often the recommended method for the sanitization of highly sensitive data.
-Unlike other methods, it produces a tamper-proof certificate that the erasure was a success, along with data about the device and standard use.
+This method achieves the highest form of data security.
+Furthermore, it is often the recommended method for the sanitization of highly sensitive data.
+And unlike other methods, it produces a tamper-proof certificate.
+The certificate verifies the erasure was a success, along with data about the device and standard use.
 IDSC also points out data erasure supports environmental initiatives and protects the resale value of the storage devices.

 Receiving proof of destruction

-So, how do you know the job has been performed in accordance with data protection standards?
+So, how do you know your recycler performed the job in accordance with data protection standards?

 Since you shouldn’t take just our word for it, here’s Gartner again: “ensure your ITAD vendor provides a certificate of data destruction with a serialized inventory of the data-bearing assets they sanitized.
 Include a clause within your ITAD contract giving you the right to audit the ITAD vendor’s data sanitization processes/standards to ensure their compliance with your security and industry standards (e.g., NIST 800-88).
 Regularly (e.g., annually) verify that your ITAD vendor consistently meets your data sanitization security specifications and standards.”

-The NIST standard (the National Institute for Standards and Technology) provides, as you probably know, the most comprehensive guidelines for media sanitization for recent technologies and technical advancements.
+The NIST standard (the National Institute for Standards and Technology) provides the most comprehensive guidelines for media sanitization.
 Another widely used standard from the U.S. Department of Defense is DoD 5220.22-M, also known as the National Industrial Security Program Operating Manual or NISPOM.

 Your ITAD partner must sanitize data in compliance with both, as well as, when applicable, HIPAA, the federal standard for the protection of sensitive patient health information.